-In this section, firstly, the monopile pre-design (static load design step) is carried out in which the subsoil conditions of the case study and the ULS design of the monopile geometry supporting a 10 MW wind turbine are explained.
-The pre-design of the monopile is developed using the Hardening Soil model in finite element to predict the static response of the monopile.
-Then the reliability framework for the cyclic load design shown in Figure 1 is applied to the monopile to check if the pre-design satisfies the SLS criteria.
-The following subsections discuss the derivation of input uncertainties for the SCD method, derivation of the response surface and probability of failure, and reliability index calculation.
+First, this chapter goes through the subsoil conditions and the ULS design of the monopile geometry supporting a 10 MW wind turbine.
+Then the reliability framework shown in Figure 1 is applied to the monopile to check if the design satisfies the SLS criteria.
+The following chapters discuss derivation of input uncertainties for the SCD method, derivation of the response surface and probability of failure and reliability index calculation.

-160 3.1 Monopile pre-design: subsoil condition and pile geometry
+3.1 Monopile design: subsoil condition and pile geometry

-For the present case study, a tip resistance from the cone penetration test (CPT) and the boring profile are used to determine the geotechnical properties and soil stratigraphy at the site, where the monopile is assumingly installed.
-A CPT is basically a steel cone which is pushed into the ground and the tip resistance is recorded.
-Base on the recorded tip resistance, soil stratigraphy and soil properties can be empirically derived.

-165 The CPT, shown in Figure 2, features an increase in the tip resistance with increasing depth, which is typical for sand.
+For the present case study, a tip resistance from the cone penetration test and the boring profile are used to determine the geotechnical properties and soil stratigraphy at the site where the monopile is assumingly installed.
+The CPT, shown in Figure 2, features an increase of the tip resistance with increasing depth, which is typical for sand.
 In combination with the borehole profile, the tip resistance from the CPT suggests that the soil can be divided into two different layers.
-At approximately -10 m there is a jump in the tip resistance marking a transition to another layer with a higher magnitude visible, leading to the conclusion that denser sand is present.
-The characterisation of the soil extracted from the boreholes, shows the first layer (from 0 to -10 m) consisting of fine to medium sand and the second layer (from -10 m) of well-graded sand with fine gravel.
+At approximately -10 meter there is a jump in the tip resistance marking a transition to another layer with a higher magnitude visible, leading to the conclusion that denser sand is present.
+The characterization of the soil extracted from the boreholes, shows the first layer (from 0 to -10 m) consisting of fine to medium sand and the second layer (from -10 m) of well graded sand with fine gravel.